Strategy11/formidable-forms/readme.txt

 * Fix: Immediate update dropdown appearance on the form builder page when multi-select dropdown setting is changed
 * Fix: Don’t run JavaScript form validation on page load
 * Fix: Don’t force form placeholders in combo fields
-* Fix: Attach files from repeating sections to emails when the option is checked
+* Fix: Attach files from repeating sections to form emails when the option is checked
 * Fix: Update rewrite endpoints when the view parameter changes to prevent 404s
 * Fix: Assume equals=1 when is_draft shortcode is missing the equals parameter
 * Fix: Import form data correctly into Lookup Checkbox fields

 = 2.03.09 =
 * New: Add frmStartFormLoading and frmEndFormLoading jQuery events.
-* **Pro Version** *
+* **Pro Version Forms**
 * New: Add frm_set_and_or_for_lookup filter to allow for filtering lookups that match every value.
-* Fix: Do not clear field values when previous page is conditionally hidden.
+* Fix: Do not clear values in form fields when previous page is conditionally hidden.
 * Fix: Don't include combo field description html with empty description.

 = 2.03.08 =
 * New: Add frm_label_justify CSS layout class to justify text in long labels
-* Fix: Prevent XSS errors in Chrome when saving a form on the back-end
+* Fix: Prevent XSS error messages in Chrome when saving a form on the back-end
 * Fix: Remove extra space between textarea and description.
 * Fix: Resolve errors in frm_entries_footer_scripts action call.
 * Fix: Decrease size of file path for automatic updates to avoid hitting file path limits on Windows servers.
 * Fix: Improve checkbox and radio styling with Bootstrap active.
 * Fix: Remove Bootstrap error class with js validation.
-* **Pro Version** *
+* **Pro Version Forms**
-* New: Add unique date/time validation back into plugin.
+* New: Add unique date/time validation back to time fields in your forms.
 * New: Add custom jQuery events that fire before form redirect (frmBeforeFormRedirect) and after deleting/adding a row (frmAfterRemoveRow/frmAfterAddRow).
 * New: Add frm_full_upload CSS Layout Class.
 * Enhancement: Remove deprecated safe_mode references.
-* Enhancement: Allow descriptions to be set in all sub fields.
+* Enhancement: Allow field descriptions to be set in all sub fields.
 * Enhancement: Display a 0 in numeric calculations rather than a blank value.
 * Enhancement: Add [event_date] shortcode in View sidebar.
-* Enhancement: Check required fields before uploading file.
+* Enhancement: Check required fields before allowing a file to be uploaded.
 * Enhancement: Add Parent Entry ID column to entry listing page.
-* Enhancement: Allow Formidable shortcodes as auto_id prefix or suffix.
+* Enhancement: Allow Formidable forms shortcodes as auto_id prefix or suffix.
 * Fix: Improve styling for Other text box in horizontal radio or checkbox field
 * Fix: Switch Cancel Link back to Edit after entry is updated in-place.
 * Fix: Allow quotes in update link value.